 A measurement of $A{x,z}$ requires the use of a longitudinally polarised proton beam at COSY.
 By means of a Siberian snake acting on the closed orbit of COSY [3], the spin at the location of the polarised target can be aligned along the direction of motion of the stored particles.
 The Siberian snake is planned to be installed in the 'low- β ' section at the PAX interaction point (see Fig. 1).
 The time line for the first installation, commissioning and 'running-in' of the Siberian snake (solenoid) using the EDDA facility has been prepared by the accelerator group.
-The details of this plan will be given in the talk by Dieter Prasuhn during the PAC session.
+The commissioning of the snake is foreseen for the summer 2013 shutdown.

 The proposed measurement is our first experience with a longitudinally polarised beam and one of the most technically involved experiments at COSY.
 It requires a beam development with electron cooling and stacking injection and the use of the internal polarised target [4, 5] with an openable cell, surrounded by four Silicon Tracking Telescopes (STTs).
 Many crucial questions have to be studied prior the main experiment: the longitudinal beam polarimetry, the optimal size of the openable cell, and the background conditions with the proposed setup.
-In order to answer these questions and gain experience of running the Siberian snake with the polarised gas target, we request ONE week of beam time.
+In order to answer these questions and gain experience of running the Siberian snake with the polarised gas target, we request TWO weeks of beam time.

-2 Motivation for the $A{x,z}$ measurement in the $\vec{p}\,\vec{N} \to \{pp\}s\pi$ reactions at $T_p=353~{ m MeV}$
+2 Motivation for the $A{x,z}$ measurement in the $\vec{p} \cdot \vec{N} \to \{pp\}s \pi$ reactions at $T_p = 353 \text{ MeV}$